| Life, Death and the Blank Page - the Lure of WritingPublished author Jesse Blackadder gives us a great

 you are serious about writing you will have to face the

 demon of the blank page, every day if possible.
+Take a lover One of the great misconceptions about writing is that

 you need huge amounts of free time to do it - preferably